appdefensealliance/ASA-WG/AI Profile/AI Agent-Tool Identity and Consent Wire Format.md

 > today; it gives the **ADA Malicious Reference Tool/Agent (MRT/MRA)** a concrete artifact to exercise; and
 > it is the candidate text for elevation to mandatory in a future revision **once ecosystem support exists**.
 >
-> **Why optional.** ADA's mandatory bar is deliberately set at what the most responsible, widely adopted
-> implementations can meet today — enough to keep irresponsible implementations out, not so far ahead that
+> **Why optional — the calibration test.** The market contains a wide diversity of agent↔tool approaches,
+> some of them manifestly insecure.
+ADA has **no obligation to accommodate those**, and this profile is
+> deliberately ahead of them.
+The bar is instead calibrated against a narrower reference class: **the
+> leading implementations from providers that are taking due care with security *and* that facilitate
+> consequential actions through their supported MCP tools.** Measured against *that* group, it would be a
+> failure of the standard if essentially **no one** clears the mandatory bar — a requirement nothing on the
+> market satisfies does not raise the security floor; it makes certification unattainable and invites the
+> requirement to be waived.
+>
-> conformance is unattainable.
-Agent-minted, per-request signed identity assertions verified at the Tool are
+> Agent-minted, per-request signed identity assertions verified at the Tool — and especially per-action
-> **not shipped by any tier-1 MCP provider** as of this revision, so requiring them would set an
+> cryptographic parameter binding — are not shipped **even within that reference class** as of this
+> revision.
+Mandating them would fail the test above, so they are specified here as an optional tier.
+The
-> unattainable bar.
-The mandatory requirements live in the AI Agent Specification (§2.4.1, §6.1.x); this
+> mandatory requirements live in the AI Agent Specification (§2.4.1, §6.1.x); this profile sits above them —
-> profile is the optional tier above them — see *Relationship to the mandatory baseline*.
+> see *Relationship to the mandatory baseline*.
 >
 > Open Decisions **1, 2, 3 and 5** and the **trust-anchor** question are **resolved** in this revision;
 > **Open Decisions 4 (stdio) and 6 (claim namespacing)** remain open.
 The **Pre-Normative Verification**